Skip to main content

 RFC 3551, RFC 2250

-Instreamer Classic/100 RTP Formats supported:
+Instreamer Classic/100 RTP formats supported:

 IPAC devices supports the following formats streamed by an Instreamer Classic/100: